Back to Blog Posts

 Challenge: Hallucinations

-A common concern legal teams have about generative AI is hallucinations – outputs that might seem plausible, but aren't accurate or real.
+A common concern teams have about generative AI is hallucinations — outputs that might seem plausible but aren't factually accurate.
+In the context of fact investigation, this is a significant, though entirely manageable, risk.

 Solution: Verify, verify, verify